spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/data-exchange.md

 Data Importers and Data Exporters are tools that let you bring external data into and send data from SCCOS, using .CSV files.
 Data Importers and Data Exporters are part of the SCCOS platform core.
 Data Importers and Data Exporters require extensive customization development for each project and ongoing development effort, which makes them less suitable for demanding data exchange.

-For information on how data importers and exporters work, see [Data import](/docs/scos/dev/data-import/202307.0/data-import.html) and [Data export](/docs/scos/dev/data-export/202307.0/data-export.html).
+For information on how Data importers and Exporters work, see [Data import](/docs/scos/dev/data-import/202307.0/data-import.html) and [Data export](/docs/scos/dev/data-export/202307.0/data-export.html).

 ## Data Exchange API

 Data Exchange API is a dynamic database API that facilitates data transfer in real-time, ensuring data is always current across all integrated platforms.
 It's part of the SCCOS platform core.

-Data Exchange API lets you build, customize, and manage APIs tailored to your specific business requirements through an intuitive user interface.
+Data Exchange API lets you build, customize, and manage APIs tailored to your specific business requirements through a user interface.

 The main benefits of the Data Exchange API include the following: